 Modifying the MyGame Object

-With the implementation of the light completed and the game objects properly updated, you can now modify the MyGame level to display and test the light source.
+>>HEREWith the implementation of the light completed and the game objects properly updated, you can now modify the MyGame level to display and test the light source.
 Because of the simplistic and repetitive nature of the code changes in the my_game_main.js file of adding variables for the new objects, initializing the objects, drawing the objects, and updating the objects, the details will not be shown here.

 Observations